2022 Blackfoot River Workshop

 - all taxes and access fees

-- waterproof bags, lifejackets, and all specialized river gear
+- waterproof bags, lifejackets, and all specialized river and safety gear

 If you don’t have a tent, sleeping bag, or sleeping pad, please let us know and we’ll help you find these essential items.